sammuelyee/docs/cartodb-editor.md

 ### Map Privacy Options

 When you are creating your CartoDB visualization you may also edit who has access to it.
-In order to edit these settings, click on the padlock from the map created on the "Visualizations" section of your CartoDB Dashboard.
+In order to edit these settings, click on the padlock from the map created on the "Visualizations" section of your CartoDB dashboard.
 Here you will also be able to delete your visualization or lock it to prevent any accidental changes in the future.

 When you create a map with CartoDB, you can customize who can access it.
 You can edit the privacy settings for your map from a few places.
 In the "Maps" section of the dashboard, edit the privacy settings of individual maps by selecting the privacy link in the lower left-hand corner of each listed map.